Escalation Guide for Contracting Parties

 with the proportion of the production budget which may be devoted

 to these various categories.
-The list of chosen weights should
+The weights should be assigned as

-by the index value for the base period, and then
+and year by their index values in the base period, and then

 multiplying the result by 100.
-(For this and following steps, note the detailed
+For this and following steps,

-(v) Then derive values for the composite index by multiplying the
+(v) Derive the value for the composite index by multiplying the

-relative weights by the rebased index values for each index
+relative weights for each cost category by the rebased index values

 (vi) Using the composite index values created in step (v), calculate

-the current adjustment in standard fashion, that is, by using
+the current adjustment in standard fashion; that is, using

 price adjustment during the life of the contract.
-If the upper
+Contracts typically

 Suppose a manufacturer of widgets enters into a long-term sales